kmaho17/shinpokered-rebalanced/README.md

 - Giovanni gym battle exchanges rhyhorn for kangaskhan
 - Champion Rival's charizard swaps out swords dance for fly
 - The shimmer transformation's text box no longer requires a button prompt to scroll through
+- The shimmer adds double level to the special stat exclusively for Hitmonchan
 - Tweaked NPC text for extra options
 - Made the karate dojo master act like a special trainer